ssq0-0/Lisk/README.md

 - In this file, you can configure the start date of the software to track progress in a specified format in the comments
 - You can change the values of Borrow & Supply.
 The format is specified in the comments

+3. Balance
+It is important to note that the minimum balances to work with the software:
+- +- 0.35$ in ETH
+- 0.1 USDT/USDC

+**If the balance is insufficient for the commission, any token (usdt/usdc) will be automatically exchanged to ETH.
+Works only in case of exchanges on oku**
 ---

 ### Modules (`modules`)